anga35/7_Minutes_Workout/README.md

-The default purpose of the app was a workout app that functions linearly  so i decided to add functionalities of my own to make the app more customizable and to fit my satisfaction of what an workout app should be like ;)
+The default purpose of the app was a workout app that functions linearly  so i decided to add functionalities of my own to make the app more customizable and to fit my satisfaction of what a workout app should be like ;)

 The Functionalities Added are: